sojurner/Personal-blog/src/posts/storytelling/ouch!-part-2.md

 ## The Bedpan

-During this week, I had consumed loads of pain meds and as a result, was unable to *"do my busineess"*.
-It wasn't until day four, when the buildup had reached its **critical mass**, and there was no where left for it but (pun intended) out.
+During this week, I had consumed loads of *pain meds* and consequently, was unable to **"do my busineess"**.
+By day four, the buildup had reached **critical mass**, and there was no where left for it but (pun intended) out.

 However, there was a *problem*.
 I was virtually **glued to my hospital bed**.
-It had only been a few days since surgery, and consequently, couldn't lift my legs.
-This meant using the restroom was not possible. *My only option was the Bedpan*.
+Surgery had only been a couple days ago, and, thus was unable lift my legs.
+This meant using the restroom was not an available option. *My only choice was the Bedpan*.

-> Another *limitation of note* that would be a factor, was I couldn't sit upright.
+> Another *item of note* that would play a factor, was I couldn't sit **upright**.
 The *furthest achievable* sitting angle I could reach was about **140°**.
 As you can imagine, that's practically a *straight line*.

 The *first aspect* of the challenge was getting the **bedpan** under my bottom.
 Because of the *nerve damage* on my left hand, it was **motorless**.
 While doing this with only *my right arm* was **difficult**, at this point, I had *no other choice*.
 My pride was shook and too *fragile* for a nurse to get **involved**.
 It was *essential* that I did this **unassisted**.

 Eventually, with *grit & determination* (and perhaps out of *desparation*), I was able to get the bedpan **underneath**.
 All that was *left to do was* the **actual act**.

-As I began this portion of the challenge, the *question loomed*: **"How how long is this going to take?"**.
+As I began this portion of the challenge, the *question loomed* in my mind: **"How how long is this going to take?"**.

 Unfortunately, the *answer* would be **"Yes"**.

 The *awkward sitting position*, *straight stiff legs*, and *3+ days of constipation* made the entire experience **whimsically difficult**.
 No matter how hard I *pushed*, it fought back **effortlessly**.
-Every *attempt* to adjust my sitting position for more **pushing power**, was reminded by the *inner edges* of the bedpan **piercing** my butt cheeks.  *Nothing* I did seemed to add any **progress** towards the goal.
+Every *attempt* to adjust my sitting position for more **pushing power**, was rejected by the *inner edges* of the bedpan **piercing** my butt cheeks.  *Nothing* I did seemed to add any **progress** towards the goal.

 After what seemed like an eternity of [Sisyphus](https://en.wikipedia.org/wiki/Sisyphus), it finally started to give in.
 The light at the end of the tunnel began to appear.
 Now, came the most *important* step, **the setup**.
 I gave some minor *nudges* to get it as **close to the door** as possible.
-It was finally ready for the final move...
+Eventually, it ready for the final move...

 <img src="https://i.pinimg.com/originals/d1/77/92/d177925f82d41d1d9005f21a91d4b224.jpg"
      alt="Crying dawson meme"/>

 I exhaled...I was rewarded with release.
+It felt as though I had emerged from a cocoon.

-My sheets were *drenched in my sweat*, while **tears of remorse** lined my cheeks.
-After briefly *relishing the moment*, I took an intrguing look **inside** the bedpan.
+My sheets were *drenched in sweat*, while **tears of remorse** lined my cheeks.
+After briefly *relishing the moment*, I took an intriguing look **inside** the bedpan.

-The enormity of its *size* and its profound *measurements* were beyond **awe-inspiring**.
+The enormity of its *size*, and its profound *measurements* were beyond **awe-inspiring**.
 This was, with a doubt, the *new number 1* on my **all-time size list**.

 The *nurse* swung by to **collect the bedpan**.
 As she *picked it up*, her **eyes dilated**.
 Oddly enough, her *curiousity* pulled her towards taking a **peek**.
 Immediately, She *shot* me a **dumbfounded** look.